apecloud/kubeblocks.io/blog/community-monthly-report-for-april-2024.md

 ## Good First Issues

 We call for more developers to participate in the collaborative development of KubeBlocks.
-Starting with [good first issues](https://github.com/apecloud/kubeblocks/contribute), we hope to build the next-generation database management platform with each and every one of you！
+Starting with [good first issues](https://github.com/apecloud/kubeblocks/contribute), we hope to build the next-generation database management platform with each and every one of you！Claim now 👇

+- [#7229 [Improvement] Specify backup/restore PORT by name](https://github.com/apecloud/kubeblocks/issues/7229)
+- [#7031 [Improvement] doc API `opsrequest.spec.restoreSpec.restoreTimeStr`](https://github.com/apecloud/kubeblocks/issues/7031)

 ![2024-04-good-first-issues](./../static/images/2024-04-good-first-issues.jpg)